 Did you know we’re psychologically programmed to move toward light?
 It’s true, Nobody likes a gloomy or a dark room!
 Good lighting is something every buyer wants in a home, and the right lighting has the power to liven up and add style to a home.
 So open those curtains, clean the windows, increase the wattage of your lightbulbs and trim bushes to allow the most light.
 Whether you have to create light or showcase the natural light, focus on making your home bright and cheery in order to sell it faster.

 Hire a Tech-Savvy Listing Agent

 The person you hire for the job could make or break the sale of your home.
 Your agent should be not only extremely knowledgeable about the MLS and comps in your neighborhood but also tech-savvy.
 Agents who embrace technology have many tools to gain digital exposure for your home.
 Sticking a for sale sign in your yard and relying only on traditional advertising methods is not enough anymore.
 Versatility and innovation are key qualities modern listing agents must have in our digital world.
-See how we use digital strategies to help you sell right here.

 Focus on the Kitchen